By LMQC Battle of the Bulge blogger, Alan Sivell, St. Ambrose communications professor, RAGBRAI-er, pizza lover and longtime weight watcher.

 The latest addition to my arsenal in the “Battle of the Bulge” is Become a Fat-Burning Machine: Lose the Belly, End Sugar Cravings, Gain Energy, by Michael Berland.

 Berland’s book caught my eye after reading an article in the New York Times about him and his book, in which he suggested the cause of some political candidates’ problems was food-based.

 Like a lot of the books I’ve read over the years, Berland’s is packed with directed meal plans and recipes.

 But it’s the ideas, research and reasoning behind the plans that interest me most.
 This is the strong section of the book and worth the price.

 Berland offers good tips and motivation for changing our diets.

 For example, he says he doesn’t care about willpower.
 It’s more about brain power.
 Just as we’ve been trained to love fatty foods, we can train ourselves to love healthful foods.

 Rather than having feelings of regret that everyone else is eating cake, we should congratulate ourselves that we don’t need cake!

-If you need some motivational reading to jumpstart your spring training, Fat-Burning Machine is worth adding to your library.
+If you need some motivational reading to jumpstart your training, Fat-Burning Machine is worth adding to your library.